Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Numerical strategy

-Data compression and thus grid adaptation are achieved by introducing a local estimator of the spatial regularity of the solution at a given simulation time.
+Grid adaptation is performed based on local estimators of the spatial regularity of the solution at a given simulation time.
 These local estimators are known as \emph{details}, and for a given node at level $j$ its detail is defined as

-where $k \in \mathbb{Z}^d$ accounts for the location of the node at level $j$ and $u_{j,k}$ represents the cell-average of $u(x,t)$ there.
+where $k \in \mathbb{Z}^d$ accounts for the location of the node at level $j$, and $u_{j,k}$ represents the cell-average of $u(x,t)$ there.
+From the theoretical point of view, the details correspond to the coefficients related to a given discrete function when represented on a wavelet basis.
+This wavelet decomposition is a general procedure, independent of any physical particularity of the problem.
 Introducing a tolerance parameter, $\epsilon >0$, threshold values are defined level-wise as $\epsilon_j =2^{\frac{d}{2}(j-J)}\epsilon$, $j=0,1,\ldots,J$.
-Data compression is thus achieved by discarding nodes whose \emph{details} are smaller than $\epsilon_j$ in a given norm; here we consider an $L_2$-norm \cite{duarte:tel-00667857}.
-Conversely, nodes whose \emph{details} exceed $\epsilon_j$ must be refined.
-However, a graded tree-structure must be guaranteed during the coarsening/refining procedure, meaning that all cells required to compute $P^{j-1}_j$ must always be available (see \cite{Cohen03} for more details).
+Data compression is thus achieved by discarding nodes whose details are smaller than $\epsilon_j$ in a given norm; here we consider an $L_2$-norm \cite{duarte:tel-00667857}.
+Conversely, nodes whose details exceed $\epsilon_j$ must be refined.
+Grid adaptation is hence driven by the local value of the details, while the tolerance parameter defines the level of approximation errors introduced by the data compression \cite{Cohen03}.
+This is the main difference between MRA and AMR strategies.
+In particular, while enabling compression error control, the multiresolution analysis also leads to recursive navigation in the data set.

-In this work the approximated values, $\hat{\mathbf{U}}_j$, generated with the $P_j^{j-1}$-operator are obtained using centered polynomial interpolations of accuracy order $r=2l+1$, computed with the $l$ nearest neighboring cells in each direction including the diagonals in multi-dimensional configurations.
-This procedure is exact for solutions given by polynomials of degree $2l$.
-For a one-dimensional configuration with $l=1$, the prediction operator is explicitly given by \cite{Cohen03}
+In this work the approximated values, $\hat{\mathbf{U}}_j$, generated with the prediction operator, are obtained using centered polynomial interpolations of accuracy order, $o=2l+1$, computed with the $l$ nearest neighboring cells in each direction including the diagonals in multi-dimensional configurations.
+For a one-dimensional configuration with $l=1$, the prediction operator is then given by \cite{Cohen03}

-Higher order formulas can be found in \cite{muller2003}, while extension to multi-dimensional Cartesian grids is easily obtained by a tensor product of the one-dimensional operator (\ref{inter_1d}) (see, e.g., \cite{Roussel03}).
-In general the interpolation stencil is given by $(2l+1)^d$ cells at the coarser level.
-Here we will only consider third order interpolations with $l=1$; the impact of higher order approximations has been investigated, for instance, in \cite{MR2869527,MR2890259}.
+Extension to multi-dimensional Cartesian grids is easily obtained by a tensor product of the one-dimensional operator (\ref{inter_1d}) (see, \emph{e.g.}, \cite{Roussel03}).
+The interpolation stencil is thus given by $(2l+1)^d$ cells at the coarser level.
+Here we will only consider third-order interpolations with $l=1$.
+Notice that these local interpolation stencils must be available throughout the tree-structure during the simulation.
+A tree-structure that complies with such a constraint is called a \emph{graded tree} \cite{Cohen03}.
+Hence, a graded tree-structure must be always guaranteed after the refining and coarsening operations.